- International Volunteering

 Monday – Friday is structured with a daily morning gathering after breakfast, where the whole community comes together to prepare for the day.
 You will then join with our residents in an artistic or land based activities which gives a sense of purpose and meaning.

 Meals are taken together within the family home and everybody participates in household activities depending on their ability.
 During the evenings there are usually social and recreational activities to be involved with.

-Weekends are less structured with social and leisure activities either here at Camphill, locally or trips out further afield.
+Weekends are less structured with social and leisure activities either here at Camphill, locally or further afield.

 The weekends are a bit more flexible, and you’ll be involved in a number of different activities depending on what the residents in your house want to do.
 We get involved in a lot of social and leisure activities across Central Scotland, but there’s a lot to do locally, and when the weather is good, just hanging out in the Camphill Blair Drummond grounds takes a lot of beating!